zCloak-Network/zkid-login/README.md

 # zkid-login

-This library exposes methods for dapps to interact with wallets for @zcloak/login, provides providers and verify.
+This library exposes methods for dapps to interact with wallets for @zcloak/login, provides providers and verify .For complete documentation around the verify, providers and their use, visit the [documentation portal](https://docs.zkid.app/).

 ## overview